Futsch1/form-analyzer/README.md

 - Number: Special case of TextField where only numbers may be entered
 - Placeholder: Results in an empty column in the Excel file

+For single and multi selects, additional and alternative text fields can be given.
+The content of the additional field is always added to the output and can be used to handle optional free text fields.
+The alternative text field is used when no selection is made.
+Both additional and alternative fields can be either TextField, Number or TextFieldWithCheckbox.

-Note that all text matching will be done case-insensitive.
+Note that all text matching will be done case-insensitive and with a certain fuzziness, so that no exact match is required.

 #### Filters